avipars/DB-Mini-Project/Stage3/README.md

 To enhance logging capability and functionality of the database, we created 2 useful triggers.

-1. Log if a book gets deleted from DB in the Book_Log Table (new table made in the same Trigger.sql file)
+1. Log if a book gets deleted from DB in the Book_Log Table (new table created via Trigger.sql)

     * Functions: log_book_deletion()